 How does LynLake handle billing?

-- First, your therapist (or, for Nurse Practitioners, their area manager) will send you a few documents to fill out online, including documents regarding your insurance and payment information.
+- First, your provider (or, for Nurse Practitioners, their assistant) will send you a few documents to fill out online, including documents regarding your insurance and payment information.

-- Therapists do check your benefits, but the insurance carriers do not fully stand behind the information they provide us.
-It is always a good idea to give your insurance a quick call to make sure you are cleared to be seen at LynLake and to check on what your likely client responsibility will be (deductible, coinsurance, or copay – two standard service codes to check are 90791 and 90837).
+- Providers do check to get an estimate of your benefits, but insurance carriers do not fully stand behind the information they provide us.
+We recommend you call your insurance to make sure you are cleared to be seen at LynLake and to check on what your likely client responsibility will be (deductible, coinsurance, or copay – two standard service codes to check are 90791 and 90837).

-- Next, your therapist will bill your insurance (or bill you if you are paying privately) following each of your services (this is called sending a claim).
-And then we wait for insurance to process your claim (generally 1-6 weeks after billing) and determine your responsibility.
+- Next, your provider will bill your insurance (or bill you if you are paying privately) following each of your services (this is called sending a claim).
+We wait for insurance to process your claim (generally 1-6 weeks after billing) and then bill you for your responsibility (copay/deductible).
 Private pay billings are charged at the end of each week.